isomerpages/nlb-biblioasia/all-articles/nl-notes/_posts/2020-04-30-History-Through-Postcards.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/Pulau_Brani.png">

-<i>Sampans</i> and serene fishing villages off Pulau Brani were sights early visitors to Singapore might have seen as they arrived on the island. <i>Publisher: Wilson & Co., Singapore.
-Accession no.: B32413807F_0002.</i>
+*Sampans* and serene fishing villages off Pulau Brani were sights early visitors to Singapore might have seen as they arrived on the island. *Publisher: Wilson & Co., Singapore.
+Accession no.: B32413807F_0002.*
 </div>
 ```